luxc2875/luxc2875.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD student at the University of Cambridge, supervised by [Mark Gross](https://www.dpmms.cam.ac.uk/~mg475/).
+I am a second year PhD student at the University of Cambridge, supervised by [Mark Gross](https://www.dpmms.cam.ac.uk/~mg475/).

-I am interested in the connections between (logarithmic) enumerative geometry and mirror symmetry.
+My interests lie in the connections between (logarithmic) enumerative geometry and mirror symmetry.
+I am currently thinking about
+positive genus punctured Gromov--Witten invariants and how they relate to higher double ramification cycles.
+More recently, I am starting to get interested in how scattering diagrams arise in the contexts of both Donaldson--Thomas theory and the Gross--Siebert programme.

 Before coming to Cambridge, I completed my undergraduates and integrated masters at the University of Warwick.